jhogue/scss-scaffold/README.md

 ####Folders
 - `/sass/design/` The design files for your project.
 I break these down into components of the basic templates, including a project mixins and extends file.
-- `/sass/framework/` The set up for the project – configuration for compass, resets, debug, and functions and mixins that we want to keep consistent from project to project.
+- `/sass/framework/` The set up for the project – configuration for compass, resets, debug, grid and functions and mixins that we want to keep consistent from project to project.
 - `/sass/libraries/` External libraries that we want to customize but keep separate from our design.
+- `/sass/patterns/` The beginnings of a pattern library.
+Instead of throwing everything possible into the Scaffold, organize and document interesting patterns here.
+Choose and use.
 - `/sass/project/` Project-specific variables and our basic grid structure.
 - `/sass/templates/` Template specific files if needed.
 These should be more specific than anything in `/design/`.